All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What It Is

-CJC-1295 and Ipamorelin work synergistically to stimulate natural growth hormone release from the pituitary gland.
+CJC-1295 and Ipamorelin work together effectively to stimulate natural growth hormone release from the pituitary gland.
 CJC-1295 extends growth hormone-releasing hormone activity, while Ipamorelin specifically targets growth hormone secretagogue receptors.
 This combination provides sustained growth hormone elevation without the peaks and valleys of direct growth hormone injection.

 Clinical Evidence